About the Workshop

 Color Training Manual & Videos

-- The patient consultation process.
-This includes communicating the expected results of Botox treatments accurately, producing facial/head/neck markings, and injection/treatment techniques that align with patient goals
+- The patient consultation process, including communicating the expected results of Botox treatments, making facial/head/neck markings, and injection/treatment techniques aligned with patient goals

 - Key characteristics and handling (including dilution, reconstitution, and storage) of botulinum toxin Type-A products

-- Important facial anatomy concepts, including zones of adherence, facial contraindications, and correcting complications and adverse events
+- Key facial anatomy concepts, including facial contraindications, zones of adherence, and correcting complications and adverse events

-Furthermore, the materials note the right dosage amounts, injection methods, and treatment indications for the following Botox procedures:
+Moreover, the manual describes practices such as dosing, injection techniques, and treatment indications for the following Botox procedures:

 - Marionette lines